blenderous/blenderous.github.io/_posts/2022-09-24-creating-a-simple-counter-app-using-react-and-redux.md

   }
 });
 ```
-In the `index.js` file, import the store from `./app/store` and `Provider` from `react-redux` and write the code to render the application like so:
+In the `index.js` file, import the store from `./app/store` and import `Provider` from `react-redux` and write the code to render the application like so:

 ```javascript
 import React from "react";